Guide · Published Apr 26, 2026 · 27 min read

 The second-order point on Layer 3 is that fixing it almost always means more PR, not more on-page SEO.
 Off-site authority compounds slowly, and the brand reputation AI sees lags reality by 1 to 3 quarters.
 Search Engine Land made this case directly: PR is becoming more essential for AI search visibility than traditional optimization because AI reads the entire web and weights publication authority.

-Monthly is the minimum cadence; weekly is right if your category is moving fast or your competitive landscape is shifting in real time.
-AI's answers move every few weeks as content gets indexed and competitors enter, so a quarterly audit catches the inflection too late to act on — by the time you spot the shift, you've lost two quarters of pipeline.
+Quarterly is the minimum.
+Monthly is right if your category is hot or your competitive landscape is shifting fast.
+AI's answers move every few weeks as content gets indexed and competitors enter, so a one-time audit is data, but a recurring audit is direction.
 The pattern of which prompts shift over time tells you whether your investments are working.
-If Layer 2 prompts improve month over month while Layer 3 stays flat, your off-site authority work is paying off, but your validation surface still has gaps.
-Manual workflows tap out around one to two brands at this cadence; that's the threshold where automated tracking starts paying for itself.
+If Layer 2 prompts improve quarter over quarter while Layer 3 stays flat, your off-site authority work is paying off, but your validation surface still has gaps.

 Quarterly trend in AI search interest, Q2 2025 to Q1 2026.
 "AI Visibility" grew 11.5× over the period, the fastest-growing of the AI-search-adjacent terms tracked.